 The protocol applies to all staff employed by the organisations: permanent or temporary, consultants, casual, agency workers and any volunteers.

-It refers to all and any information held on a computer system (in the cloud or hard copy) or on paper including personal data and sensitive personal data as defined in the DPA and the UK GDPR.
+It refers to all and any information held on a computer system (in the cloud or hard drive) or on paper including personal data and sensitive personal data as defined in the DPA and the UK GDPR.
 Partner organisations are expected to have their own protocols to cover the requirements as to how data may be stored or transported, by email or otherwise.
 It is required that all partner organisations adhere to their existing policies in place about how information can be shared and how documents must be marked.

 There are existing legal requirements and protocols in place which cover when information should be shared between other organisations and the police in the event of an ongoing criminal investigation or trial.
 This protocol does not override those existing arrangements.
 However, there may be emergency situations in the context of safeguarding under the Care Act, when police require information immediately, in which case this protocol will apply with regards to providing the information needed to address that emergency.